-Located on 17.8 pristine acres of farmland in Bridgehampton, NY, a central alley greets arriving guests and funels them into the main courtyard of the project.
+Located on 17.8 pristine acres of farmland in Bridgehampton, NY, a central alley greets arriving guests and funnels them into the main courtyard of the project.

 By breaking the buildings into five individual structures, the architects created intimate courtyards that are stitched together with brick pathways and native landscaping.

 Custom made stables hold 18 horse stalls.
 Exposed heavy timber beams are accented with black iron work and inlay brick pathways located in the central aisle.